Serhiy Tatusyak: Political views

 Since 1998, he began to study more deeply the issue of local government reform on the principles of decentralization of power and transfer of powers to the regions using the example of Poland.

 Later, he took the experience of his Polish neighbors as a basis when developing his own Concept for reforming local self-government in Ukraine.
 Since 2000, Tatusyak has been a public figure.

 In 2003, he created the Vinnytsia regional branch of the Ukraine-Poland society.

 Over time, international activities expanded their boundaries and already in 2007, Tatusyak headed the International Public Organization “Ukraine-Poland-Germany”.

 Today, as a result of the active work of the international society, more than 300 territorial communities of the Vinnytsia region have an international partner in Poland, Germany and other European countries.
 Almost 200 of them are agreements between communities of the Vinnytsia region and Poland.
 As part of this partnership, as well as within the framework of various projects, more than 200 delegations (more than 1000 participants) traveled to European countries in order to study European experience in various spheres of life.
 For his active public and government activities, since March 2008, Tatusyak has received membership in the Bureau of the European Association of Former Members of Parliament of Member States of the Council of Europe and the European Union.

 Family

 He is married to Olena Ivanivna.
-They have two children: Tatiyana and Anatoliy.
+They have two children.

-Their grandchildren are Anastasiya Oleksandrivna, Andriy Alexandrovych, Anna Oleksandrivna, whom they serve in the army.